tang-amy/GeisingerLab/TnSeq_Processing/circos_plot/circos_README.md

 cd ~
 mkdir circos
 ```
-2. Download the latest version of Circos on: http://circos.ca/software/download/.
+2. Download the latest version of [Circos](http://circos.ca/software/download/).
 Move the .tgz file to the folder created in the previous step.

 3. Unpack the .tgz file (named circos-0.67-pre4.tgz for example):
 ```bash